kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

     bwa index -p Homo_sapiens.GRCh37.75.dna.chromosome.2 -a bwtsw Homo_sapiens.GRCh37.75.dna.chromosome.2.fa
 ```

+where -a bwtsw specifies that we want to use the indexing algorithm that is capable of handling the human genome.

 You also need to generate a fasta file index.
 This can be done using **samtools**:

 ```bash
     samtools faidx Homo_sapiens.GRCh37.75.dna.chromosome.2.fa
 ```

-Now you can map the reads back to the reference.
+Now you can map the reads to the reference.
 This will take around 10 minutes.
 You can start installing the software that will be used later in this tutorial (IGV) while you wait for it.

 ```bash
     bwa mem -t 16 -p Homo_sapiens.GRCh37.75.dna.chromosome.2 /home/Data/sorted_ERR1019076_reads_135_145.fq | \
     samtools sort -O BAM -o ERR1019076.bam
 ```
+This command is compoised to two sub-commands where the output of the first line is ``piped''

 Have a look at the bam file generated: